 Ms. Spector-Naranjo’s practice focuses on commercial litigation, complex international disputes, and financial fraud.

 Ms. Spector-Naranjo represents U.S. and foreign clients involved in a wide range of domestic and cross-border disputes, which typically involve litigation in multiple fora arising out of financial fraud and sophisticated financial products.
-Recent matters that she has litigated include fraud and related claims brought by a prominent Latin American family targeted in a massive Ponzi scheme, fraud actions brought by foreign institutional investors against prominent banks arising out of losses in connection with collateralized debt obligations and other subprime mortgage products, and a global litigation brought by a Middle Eastern client stemming from a complex financial services fraud.
+Matters that she has litigated include fraud and related claims brought by a prominent Latin American family targeted in a massive Ponzi scheme, fraud actions brought by foreign institutional investors against prominent banks arising out of losses in connection with collateralized debt obligations and other subprime mortgage products, and a global litigation brought by a Middle Eastern client stemming from a complex financial services fraud.

 Ms. Spector-Naranjo also advises clients on compliance with U.S. laws, including U.S. export controls, sanctions programs administered by the U.S. Department of Treasury’s Office of Foreign Assets Control, the USA Patriot Act, and laws regulating lenders.